 The following question is to be done as a group.
-(Think about this over the weekend; new groups will be assigned next week.)

 5. (Groupwork) A familiar way to get functions $f : \mathbf{R} \to \mathbf{R}$ is to define f(x) to be a polynomial, such as $f(x) = x^3$.
 These are more or less the subject of a first course in calculus, if we assume that f is continuous and differentiable (and all polynomials are both).
 We now want to study the properties of these polynomial functions in the context of a function between sets.